 "Yeah, that was the plan."

-In season 1, episode 8 of the Netflix series "Grace and Frankie" entitled "The Sex" which aired May 8, 2015 there is this scene:
+In season 1, episode 8 of the Netflix comedy series "Grace and Frankie" entitled "The Sex" which also dropped May 8, 2015 there is this scene:

 "So, uh how are you adjusting to life in safe, boring San Diego?